sharvaridesh/event-women-in-ai-hackathon/SPONSORS.md

 ## Zilliz / Milvus

+> [!INFO]
+> Zilliz has a generous free-tier for their cloud hosted vector database service, Zilliz Cloud.
+See below for details on how to access.

 Milvus is a distributed vector database developed by Zilliz.
 It is available as both open-source software and a cloud service.
 Milvus is an open-source project under LF AI & Data Foundation distributed under the Apache License 2.0.

 There are two different options for getting started with Milvus.
 You can choose to use the open source Milvus locally, or use the free tier of Zilliz Cloud: